Geometric-Analysis: Pressure-Angle / Overturning-Moment

 Useless Force = 57.7N

-The force that stretches the Rotating-Follower is 57.7% of the useless force.
+The Useless Force that stretches the Rotating-Follower is 57.7% of the Useful Force.

-The Contact Force is 15% more than the useful force.
+The Contact Force is 15% greater than the Useful Force.

 Pressure-Angle=45 degs